q3769/conseq4j/README.md

 **2. Curative**

 This is more on the business rule level.
-Sometimes preventative measures for messaging order preservation are either not possible or not worthwhile to pursue.
-By the time the consumer receives the messages, things can be out of order already.
+Sometimes preventative measures are either not possible or not worthwhile to pursue.
+By the time messages arrive at the consumer, they may be intrinsically out of order.
 E.g. when the messages are coming in from independent producers and sources, there may be no guarantee of correct ordering in the first place.
-In such cases, the message consumer's job would be to detect and make amends when things do go out of order, by applying business rules to restore the proper sequence.
+In such cases, the message consumer may be able to take a curative approach, by applying business rules to restore necessary order and properly handle the out-of-order messages.

 Compared to preventative measures, corrective ones can be much more complicated in terms of design, implementation and runtime performance.
-E.g. it may help to do a stateful/historical look-up of all the data and other events received so far that are related to the incoming event; this forms a correlated and collective session of information for the incoming event.
-A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules; corrective measures can then be taken to restore the right order, among other reactive actions.
+E.g. for each incoming event, it may help to do a stateful/historical look-up of all the data and other events that are related; this forms a correlated and collective information session of the incoming event.
+A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules;
+corrective measures can then be taken to restore the right order, among other reactive actions.
 This may fall into the scope of [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing).
 State Machines can also be a useful design in such scenario.